Welcome to Geeks to Go's Virus, Spyware, and Malware Removal forum

-Over 100,000 topics have been posted in this forum, and most have reached a successful conclusion.
+With our help, over 100,000 people have successfully removed malware from their computer!
 View our feedback forum to see what others are saying.
-Don't worry; you don't have to be a geek to receive help removing malware.
-We do the technical work, and provide step-by-step instructions that require only basic computer skills.
-Also, our help is always free.
+Don't worry, you don't have to be a geek to remove malware.
+Our geeks do the technical work, and provide easy step-by-step instructions that require only basic computer skills.
+Our help is always free.
 The experts who help you are all volunteers.
 Some have been at this a long time, others are just reaching the end of their training (we teach malware removal too).
-Regardless of who helps, you'll receive some of the highest quality malware removal help available anywhere, or at any price.
+Regardless of who helps, we're confident you'll receive some of the highest quality malware removal help available anywhere, at any price.

 Step 1.
 Create a free Geeks to Go account